turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 This method sorts the elements of an array.
 The sorting will depend on the data type contained in the array (alphabetical order for string, ascending value order for integers or floats, ...).

-the `.sort` method returns a copy of the original array the `.sort!` method modifies the original Array
+the `.sort` method returns a copy of the original array the `.sort!` method modifies the original array

 #### method `.each`